Murciano207/GiveSwap/README.md

 **Please open all pull requests against the `master` branch.**
 CI checks will run against all PRs.
-# Global Partners Metix DEX
+# Global Partners Metis DEX